daleonpz/Notes/fh-dortmund/01-ESE.md

     - exclusive resource: shared resource where simultaneous access from different processes is not allowed
     - critical section: piece of code that is executed under mutual exclusion constrains
 - Scheduling:
-    - Precedences may be given using precedenc graph and timing constrains may be associated to each task
+    - Precedence's may be given using precedence graph and timing constrains may be associated to each task
     - Scheduling means to assign processors and resources to tasks in order to complete all tasks under the imposed constrains
-    - NP-complete: nondeterministic polynomial time
+    - NP-complete: non-deterministic polynomial time
     - In the ideal case we know the worst case execution time and the scheduler works always
     - Classification of scheduling algorithms:
         - Preemptive: if a low priority task is executing and it's preempted by a higher execution task